 — Rob Goldman (@robjective) October 26, 2017

-If I had not experienced these targetted ads myself, I would probably believe what Facebook is saying because they have more to lose by lying about it, then get caught pants down, than just coming out clean, but experience trumps faith and I now believe that Facebook and its affiliate apps do eavesdrop on their users in order to serve you targetted ads.
+If I had not experienced these targeted ads myself, I would probably believe what Facebook is saying because they have more to lose by lying about it, then get caught pants down, than just coming out clean, but experience trumps faith and I now believe that Facebook and its affiliate apps do eavesdrop on their users in order to serve you targeted ads.